 In 2015, public supply was just over two-thirds of Region II estimated water use and recreational water use was 15 percent of the 69.7 mgd total (Table 1).
 Agricultural irrigation is relatively minor but projected to increase through 2040.
-The only power generating facility in Region II serves industrial uses and is therefore in the ICI category.
+Power generating facilities serving industrial uses are in the ICI category.
 The overall projected future increase in demand is about 25 mgd in an average year.
-About 86 percent of this future demand is expected to continue being in the public supply and recreational water use categories.
+About 85 percent of this future demand is expected to continue being in the public supply and recreational water use categories.